 What training will I receive?

-All our volunteers are invited to an Independent Visitor group training which is held frequently across the year.
+All our volunteers are invited to Independent Visitor group training and will have ongoing support.
 The training will ensure that you are confident and comfortable when starting in your new role.

 How Do I apply?